C10-Ghibli-s/BE-Backoffice/README.md

 6. [Our Team](#-our-team)

 ## 🫕 Config Environment
-Make sure that you have install node js, docker is a nice tool to container images of applications, we are going to use it to run an image of mysql; or you can run your local databa application.
+Make sure that you have install node js, and docker which is a nice tool to container images of applications, we are going to use it to run an image of mysql; or you can run your local databa application.

 > ⚠️ The projec would be run, once you have configure the enviroment variables (**.env**)